grallucas/maic/content/articles/NLP/003_nlp-bag-of-words.md

 <br/>

 ## **IBM - Bag of Words**
 If you're new to Natural Language Processing (NLP), this article provides a simple, high-level introduction to the Bag of Words (BoW) model.
 It explains what BoW is, why it's used, and how it helps machines understand text.
-This is a great starting point for anyone who wants a clear, non-technical explanation before diving into implementation.
+This is a great starting point for anyone who wants a clear explanation before diving into implementation.
 <br/>

 <a href='https://www.ibm.com/think/topics/bag-of-words' style='